Citrus tristeza virus(CTV000)

 In the field, CTV is spread by several aphid species (Homoptera: Aphididae) when feeding on citrus trees.
 The virus is transmitted in a semi-persistent manner (Bar-Joseph et al., 1983), and is reported to have no latent period.
 The acquisition and inoculation periods range from 30 min to 24 h (Bar-Joseph et al., 1989).
 CTV can be transmitted by grafting during propagation of citrus planting material.
 It has also been transmitted from plant to plant throughout dodder (Cuscuta americana and C. subglutinosa) (Timmer et al., 2000).
 CTV is not a seed-borne virus (Roberts et al., 2001).

-The most efficient aphid vector is Toxoptera citricidus (Yokomi et al., 1994), followed by Aphis gossypii.
-T. citricidus is still absent from most citrus-growing areas of the EPPO region, but it was discovered in the early 2000s in Portugal and parts of Spain.
-It has been shown that T. citricidus is up to 25 times more efficient at transmitting CTV isolates than A. gossypii (Gotwald, 2010).
-Although A. gossypii is less efficient than T. citricidus in transmitting the particularly severe CTV strains, it remains the main vector of CTV, in particular in most Mediterranean areas where T. citricidus still does not occur (Gottwald et al., 1997; Roberts et al., 2001, Roistacher et al., 1980; Roistacher and Bar-Joseph, 1984, Cambra et al., 2000; Niblett et al., 2000).
-In addition to these two main vector species, other aphid species can play a significant role in spreading the virus, such as A. spiraecola, T. aurantii, A. craccivora and Myzus persicae (Rocha-Peña et al., 1995; Yokomi et al., 1994; Marroquin et al., 2004).
+The most efficient aphid vector is Aphis (Toxoptera) citricidus (Yokomi et al., 1994), followed by Aphis gossypii.
+A. citricidus is still absent from most citrus-growing areas of the EPPO region, but it was discovered in the early 2000s in Portugal and parts of Spain.
+It has been shown that A. citricidus is up to 25 times more efficient at transmitting CTV isolates than A. gossypii (Gotwald, 2010).
+Although A. gossypii is less efficient than A. citricidus in transmitting the particularly severe CTV strains, it remains the main vector of CTV, in particular in most Mediterranean areas where A. citricidus still does not occur (Gottwald et al., 1997; Roberts et al., 2001, Roistacher et al., 1980; Roistacher and Bar-Joseph, 1984, Cambra et al., 2000; Niblett et al., 2000).
+In addition to these two main vector species, other aphid species can play a significant role in spreading the virus, such as A. spiraecola, A. aurantii, A. craccivora and Myzus persicae (Rocha-Peña et al., 1995; Yokomi et al., 1994; Marroquin et al., 2004).

 DETECTION AND IDENTIFICATION 2020-10-16